Caramel Dutch Apple Pie with Brown Butter

 For a crisp (never soggy!) bottom pie crust, bake the pie in the lower 1/3 of your oven.
 Also, if you have a pizza stone, it’s a great tool for pie baking!
 Just place the pie on the hot pizza stone and it will help crisp up that bottom crust.
 If you don’t have a pizza stone, throw a sheet pan in the oven while it’s heating up and bake the pie on the hot sheet pan instead!

-You can serve this pie on its own, or you can add extra toppings to make it extra special!
-Here are some of my favorites:
+You can serve this pie on its own, or you can add some toppings to make it extra special!
+Here are some of my favorites ways to serve this pie.

 - Add a scoop of vanilla or butter pecan ice cream.